Furloughing employees - FAQs for employers on the coronavirus job retention scheme

 You need to include all the employees you want to furlough for each claim period, because you will not be able to make another claim for the same period or one that overlaps with it.

 Is there a deadline for claims?

 The TD says HMRC may accept late claims if there is a “reasonable excuse” for the failure to make the claim in time.
-The TD also says that HMRC may accept requests to amend a claim if it is made by the amendment deadline day for the relevant month (29 December for November, 28 January for December, and 1 March for February), and may accept later amendments if there is a reasonable excuse for the failure to make the amendment in time.
-However, there is no guarantee that late claims or amendments will be accepted, so it is important to meet the deadline if possible.
+In addition, the TD and the latest TD say that HMRC may accept requests to amend a claim if it is made by the amendment deadline day for the relevant month, and may accept later amendments if there is a reasonable excuse for the failure to make the amendment in time.
+There is no guarantee that late claims or amendments will be accepted, however, so it is important to meet the deadline if possible.

 Is it a grant or a loan?